Dezento/effective-url-middleware/README.md

 ## Guzzle 7 Effective Url Middleware

-A quick solution for Guzzle 7 to get request url from the response.
+A quick solution for Guzzle 7 to get the request URL from the response.

 ### Instalation
 Install via composer